Frequently Asked Questions

 Can I renew my certificate if it has expired?

-Our policy is that you can renew your certificate if is less than 6 months overdue.
+Our policy is that you can renew your certificate if is less than 12 months overdue (6 months for online renewal).
 Otherwise, you must attend the initial course.

 What is NZS8409?